fengqingg/fengqingg/README.md

 <br>

+I am a Data Engineer with a focus on cloud-based data solutions and ETL pipeline development, currently working in the semiconductor industry.
+I design and manage data workflows that support stakeholders from various module teams, leveraging my foundational knowledge in semiconductor fabrication to troubleshoot and resolve data-related issues.

-I'm a data engineer who loves using data to solve complex problems.
-I have transitioned from a physics background to a career in data engineering, where I focus on ETL processes in AWS.
-I use PySpark in EMR to create data pipelines and leverage Jenkins for CI/CD to S3.
-Additionally, I write DDL statements in DBeaver for managing Redshift tables and creating views.
-For more details about my projects and their solutions, please check the data science project section.
+With experience in parallel processing, automation, and containerization, I aim to create efficient and scalable data solutions.
+My background in physics enhances my analytical thinking, and I’m committed to continuously learning and improving my skills in data engineering and cloud technologies.
+For more details about my projects, please check the data science project section.

 ### Analytics Tools